nicoespeon/abracadabra/CONTRIBUTING.md

 ![][debugger-rebuild]

 While debugging the extension is helpful to see changes in action, you can use the unit tests to develop without having to rebuild the project at every change.

+### Analyze the bundle

+If you want to see what's in the final build, run `yarn build` (don't use `--production` target).

+This will generate `meta-*.json` files in the `out/` folder.

+To visualize them, go to <https://esbuild.github.io/analyze/> and import the file you want to visualize.
+It will give you the size of the build and a detailed breakdown of what's inside.

 ## Create a package and use it